 - Essential household and utility bills

-- Top-up nursing home fees
+- Top-up nursing home fees and respite care

-Fundraising activities include the Trust’s annual raffle, its 200 Club, auctions and sponsored walks or rides.
+There are many ways you can help the trust, including fundraising activities include the Trust’s annual raffle, its 200 Club, auctions and sponsored walks or rides.
 You can also help by setting up a legacy or suggesting a new fundraising activity.

 Fund raising and sponsorship